 Except, what really happens is many marketers get into their head they’re the next Steven Spielberg.
 But actually, they have the creative skills of Steven Seagal (i.e. none whatsoever).

 So, setting the scene for this car crash of a meeting.
 We’re at the proposal stage of the advertising development process.

-The creative teams have worked probably 2 weeks solid of late nights scouring Google, sorry, being ‘creative’ (!).
+The creative team have worked probably 2 weeks solid of late nights scouring Google, sorry, being ‘creative’ (!).
 They’re ready to roll with a raft of images, artwork and scripts to bring the creative idea to life.
-But here’s typically what happens next :-
+But here’s what typically happens next :-

 (a) Rebel creatives and commercial clients

 The ‘commercial’ client looks at the hair/tattoo/shoes.
-They instantly decide the creative team were dragged out of a back alley skip behind some dodgy inner city pub earlier that morning.
+They instantly decide the creative team were dragged out of a skip behind some dodgy inner city pub earlier that morning.

 Rebel creative team leave vowing to piss in the client’s drink before the next creative review in a “Stick it to the man” homage to Fight Club.

 The advert is produced in a huffy and half-hearted way.
 ‘Lets just get the damn thing out the door’ say the agency account team.
 The ad generates low to medium sales, but wins no awards.